nuchs/toys/hangman/notes/notes2.md

 }
 ```

-The pattern of either propogating an error from a method call or
+The pattern of either propagating an error from a method call or
-carrying on if it suceeds is so common that some syntactic suger has
+carrying on if it succeeds is so common that some syntactic sugar has
 been added to make this more frictionless, meaning we can reduce
 make_guess to: